Combo: Co-speech holistic 3D human motion generation and efficient customizable adaptation in harmony: Related Work

 \subsection{Parameter-Efficient Fine-Tuning}

-Unlike conventional fine-tuning, which updates all parameters, Parameter-Efficient Fine-Tuning (PEFT) has shown impressive results across various tasks by updating only a subset of parameters.
-The three primary methods of PEFT are Adapter~\cite{zhu2021counter, lei2024conditional}, prefix-tuning~\cite{li2021prefix, liu2021p}, and LoRA~\cite{hu2021lora, edalati2022krona}.
-In the realm of NLP, the concept of adapters was first introduced by the Serial Adapter~\cite{houlsby2019parameter} model.
+Unlike conventional fine-tuning, which updates all parameters, Parameter-Efficient Fine-Tuning (PEFT) has shown impressive results across various tasks by updating only a subset of parameters, with the three primary methods being Adapter, Prefix-tuning, and LoRA.
+First, the concept of adapters is first introduced by the Serial Adapter~\cite{houlsby2019parameter} model.
 This model enhances each Transformer block by incorporating two additional adapter modules, one after the self-attention layer and the other after the feed-forward neural network (FFN) layer.
 Parallel Adapter~\cite{he2021towards}, on the other hand, restructures these sequential layers into a parallel side network that operates in tandem with each Transformer sublayer.
-Our \texttt{X}-Adapter is largely based on this concept.
-With the growing interest in diffusion models~\cite{ho2020denoising, rombach2022high}, recent studies have applied PEFT to refine pre-trained diffusion models for specialized tasks.
-We introduce two key applications, including integrating additional input modalities and customizing content generation.
-Specifically, GLIGEN~\cite{li2023gligen} integrates new trainable gated Transformer layers without altering the original model's weights, while ControlNet~\cite{zhang2023adding} fine-tunes a separate encoding layer copy from Stable Diffusion~\cite{rombach2022high} while locks its pre-trained parameter weights.
-T2I-Adapter~\cite{mou2024t2i} adds a lightweight model to synchronize external controls with the model's internal processes.
-For customization, Textual Inversion~\cite{gal2022image} identifies pseudo-words for concept representation, and IP-Adapter~\cite{ye2023ip} inserts an image-focused attention layer for feature enhancement.
+Other works, such as CIAT~\cite{zhu2021counter} and CoDA~\cite{lei2023conditional} are also adopts a parallel adapter.
+Second, Prefix-tuning~\cite{li2021prefix} introduces tunable vectors that are prepended to keys and values across all attention layers.
+Concurrent work p-tuning~\cite{liu2021p} and prompt-tuning~\cite{lester2021power} apply learnable vectors only at the initial word embedding layer rather than all layers to enhance training and inference efficiency.
+Although these concepts can be prone to slow convergence, they have been employed for various downstream tasks~\cite{choi2023codeprompt, wu2022adversarial}.
+Third, LoRA~\cite{hu2022lora} adopts a low-rank approximation to update weight matrices in the attention.
+Several subsequent studies~\cite{liu2024dora, zhang2023adalora, valipour2022dylora} aim to improve LoRA's performance in various aspects.
+Our \texttt{X}-Adapter is largely based on the first choice and follows the parallel design.
 Notably, EAT~\cite{gan2023efficient} employs a pre-train-and-fine-tune approach similar to ours, but they extend a trainable encoder branch for fine-tuning directly, which is neither as efficient nor as effective as PEFT.
-In this work, we integrate PEFT into the domain of holistic 3D human motion generation for flexible adaptation, which is the first attempt in this field.